Inflammation vs. Infection. (Often confused)

 1. Home

-3. Integrative medicine is mandatory in chronic patients.
+3. Integrative medicine is essential in chronic patients.

 4. Inflammation vs. Infection.
 (Often confused)